WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Giulia-Tomba/weekly-update.md

 #### What would you like to work on next week?
 * finalise the appraisal
 * continue revising the DPUK material
-* proofread SB's chapter prior to its publication
 * focus on possible analyses using the ELSA dataset